jl-studies/noroff-NSA_FS1SP1131/README.md

-# noroff-NSA_FS1SP1131
-Course code FS1SP1131 // NSA Study Project 1 Malware Analysis
+# Noroff - FS1SP1131 - Study Project 1 - Malware Analysis
+This is my individually delivered assignment where i chose to write about "The Financial Impact of Malware".
+**Grade:** A
+Date: 18/1/2022